 Students will have five years from admission to the major to complete their degree requirements.
 Students not graduating within the five years must meet with an academic advisor and complete a petition to request to return to the program which should include a course plan for finishing their degree.
-The petition will then be reviewed by the Director of the Undergraduate Program and the Undergraduate Studies Chair for a final decision.
+The petition will then be reviewed by the Associate Dean of Undergraduate Programs and Assessment.
 Students who are on academic action (warning, probation) when they complete the petition, must clearly identify actions they have taken or will take to assure their academic preparedness to return to the program.
 If approved, these students will remain on academic action with conditions in force.